saraLatifi/SSR/README.md

 "GAG: Global attributed graph neural network for streaming session-based recommendation", SIGIR 2020.
 (<a href="https://github.com/RuihongQiu/GAG">Original Code</a>)

-<b>Note:</b> This is the blinded material for the review process.
-After the publication, we will share them publicly on GitHub. <br>
-<b>Download:</b> You may download all files in one step using the provided zip file.

 <h2>Datasets</h2>
 <div>
 We used the pre-processed versions of the <i>Gowalla</i> and <i>Lastfm</i> datasets as shared by the authors of GAG with us.